xixixao/coffee-script/documentation/sections/language.md

 First, the basics: CoffeeScript uses significant whitespace to delimit blocks of code.
 You don’t need to use semicolons `;` to terminate expressions, ending the line will do just as well (although semicolons can still be used to fit multiple expressions onto a single line).
 Instead of using curly braces `{ }` to surround blocks of code in [functions](#literals), [if-statements](#conditionals), [switch](#switch), and [try/catch](#try), use indentation.

 You don’t need to use parentheses to invoke a function if you’re passing arguments.
-The implicit call wraps forward to the end of the line or block expression.<br>
+The implicit call wraps forward to the end of the line or block expression.
+This style is discouraged unless the last argument is a function declaration.<br>
 `console.log sys.inspect object` → `console.log(sys.inspect(object));`